Biden Seizes the Center

 Later, Biden delivered a cautious declaration of victory over COVID.
 “Because of the progress we’ve made, because of your resilience and the tools we have, tonight I can say we are moving forward safely, back to more normal routines,” he said.

-He was more tentative than he was with last summer’s premature celebration, which was soon swamped by the Delta and then Omicron variants of the coronavirus.
-But Biden applauded the end of recommended masking for most Americans and said students need to be back in schools in person.
+He was more tentative than he had been with last summer’s premature celebration, which was soon swamped by the Delta and then Omicron variants of the coronavirus.
+But Biden applauded the end of recommended masking for most Americans and said that students need to be back in schools in person.
 These are two ideas with widespread support among Republicans as well as a large and growing portion of Democrats, and Biden didn’t miss the chance for another unity push.
 “Let’s use this moment to reset.
-Let’s stop looking at COVID-19 as a partisan dividing line and see it for what it is: A God-awful disease,” Biden said.
-“Let’s stop seeing each other as enemies, and start seeing each other for who we really are: Fellow Americans.”
+Let’s stop looking at COVID-19 as a partisan dividing line and see it for what it is: a god-awful disease,” Biden said.
+“Let’s stop seeing each other as enemies, and start seeing each other for who we really are: fellow Americans.”

 With the pandemic easing, the economy remains Biden’s greatest liability, and although he touted his achievements here—record job gains, consistent growth, a shrinking deficit, and last year’s infrastructure bill—he was careful not to celebrate too much at a time when inflation is many voters’ top concern.
 “My top priority is getting prices under control,” he said, promising to “lower your costs, not your wages.”
 But the White House has only so many levers to pull.
-He proposed policies to reduce prescription-drug costs, energy costs, and childcare, but didn’t have many concrete ideas for slowing steep increases in other consumer goods.
+He proposed policies to reduce prescription-drug costs, energy costs, and child-care costs, but didn’t have many concrete ideas for slowing steep increases in the price of other consumer goods.

-By contrast, Biden called for legislation to make it easier to vote and protect the electoral system—supposedly his central focus just a few weeks ago—was relegated to a short mention toward the end of the speech.
+By contrast, Biden’s call for legislation to make voting easier and protect the electoral system—his central focus just a few weeks ago—was relegated to a short mention toward the end of the speech.

-If Biden was reaching for the moderate, congenial tone of his presidential campaign, there were reminders that the January 6 insurrection and Trump’s departure both took place within the last14 months.
+If Biden was reaching for the moderate, congenial tone of his presidential campaign, there were reminders that the January 6 insurrection and Trump’s departure had both taken place within the past 14 months.
 Biden took a few swipes at his predecessor, some more veiled than others.
-Speaking about Ukraine, he said, “While it shouldn’t have taken something so terrible for people around the world to see what’s at stake now everyone sees it clearly,” a reminder that Trump courted Putin and attempted to blackmail Ukraine.
-“We’re done talking about infrastructure weeks—we’re going to have an infrastructure decade,” Biden quipped, a callback to a running Trump-administration joke.
+Speaking about Ukraine, he said, “While it shouldn’t have taken something so terrible for people around the world to see what’s at stake, now everyone sees it clearly”—a reminder that Trump courted Putin and attempted to blackmail Ukraine.
+“We’re done talking about infrastructure weeks; we’re going to have an infrastructure decade,” Biden quipped, a callback to a running Trump-administration joke.
 When he criticized Trump-era tax cuts, a smattering of Republicans booed.
 Publicity-seeking GOP Representatives Lauren Boebert and Marjorie Taylor Greene also heckled the president at moments.

 Even when he obliquely mentioned the insurrection, though, Biden looked for a rosy view.
 Every recent president, with one notable exception, has declared the state of the union to be “strong.”
 Biden followed suit, adding, “We are stronger today than we were a year ago.
 And we will be stronger a year from now than we are today.”
 The midterm elections this November will provide a test of how much voters are willing to believe that—and decide whether Biden’s presidency is stronger a year from now than it is today.